-Appropriate asset allocation refers to the way you weight the investments in your portfolio to try to meet a specific objective — and it may be the single most important factor in the success of your portfolio.
+Appropriate asset allocation refers to the way you weight the investments in your portfolio to try to meet a specific objective.
+It's the act of investing in different asset classes, such as:

 Different asset classes offer varying levels of potential return and market risk.
 For example, unlike stocks and corporate bonds, government T-bills offer guaranteed principal and interest — although money market funds that invest in them do not.
 As with any security, past performance doesn't necessarily indicate future results.
 And asset allocation does not guarantee a profit.

 Strategy 2: Portfolio diversification

 Asset allocation and portfolio diversification go hand in hand.